 What is 5-HTP?

 Short for 5-hydroxy-L-tryptophan, 5-HTP is a natural stepping-stone between a nutrient in our food and a crucial compound in our brains.
 Specifically, it's a substance that links the amino acid tryptophan to the chemical messenger serotonin.
 Tryptophan, which our bodies can't make but we do get from many foods, quickly turns to 5-HTP in the brain.
 5-HTP, in turn, rapidly becomes serotonin, a compound that plays a large role in controlling mood, appetite, and sleep cycles.
-(You've probably heard of serotonin in the context of antidepressant drugs that seem to work by keeping up its presence in the brain.)
-Among other things, 5-HTP has been used to treat insomnia, migraines, fibromyalgia, attention deficit disorder, and Parkinson's disease.
+You've probably heard of serotonin in the context of antidepressant drugs that seem to work by keeping up its presence in the brain.

 Because extra tryptophan in our diets leads to extra serotonin in our brains, tryptophan supplements became extremely popular in the 1980s as a natural remedy for insomnia, obesity, and depression.
 The enthusiasm ended when more than 1,500 people developed a crippling disease, eosinophilia-myalgia syndrome (EMS), after taking tryptophan supplements tainted with an impurity similar to one found in 5-HTP that's known as "Peak X." Thirty-eight of the victims died.
 (Many cases were linked to a batch of genetically engineered tryptophan supplements from Japan.)